 Support innovation and entrepreneurship; maintain responsible relations with suppliers; reinforce the development and appeal of the regions

-As a public research and training body, IFPEN supports the energy transition and creates wealth and employment.
+As a public research and training body, IFPEN supports the ecological transition and creates wealth and employment.

 Within the framework of its activities, IFPEN involves partner companies in its policy and supports the development of the regions where it operates.